Darby Saxbe

 Darby Saxbe is a clinical psychologist and professor of psychology at the University of Southern California, who researches stress within the context of relationships.

 Research interests

 She researches stress within a close relationship context, with a focus on the transition to parenthood as a nexus of neural, hormonal, behavioral and psychological change.
+Her studies have found that men's brains change across the transition to parenthood in ways that track with their parenting investment and mental health.
 She has also studied hormonal linkage within couples and families, finding that partners with more strongly correlated cortisol levels report more relationship distress and that expectant couples may show linked levels of testosterone which in turn predict paternal relationship investment.
 She has also found that testosterone levels in new fathers are associated with both their own and their partners' postpartum depressive symptoms, and has examined sleep as another mechanism for within-couple transmission of postpartum depression risk.

 Education and awards

 Saxbe received her BA in English Literature and Psychology from Yale University and her Ph.D. from the University of California, Los Angeles.
 In 2018, she was awarded an American Psychological Association's Award for Distinguished Scientific Early Career Contributions to Psychology in the field of health psychology.
 She has also been named an Association for Psychological Science Rising Star, received the Society for Research in Child Development Early Career Award in 2015, the Caryl Rusbult Early Career Award for Relationship Research from the Society for Personality and Social Psychology in 2017, and a Fulbright Program Fellowship to Barcelona, Spain in fall 2019 to study cross-cultural perspectives on the parenting brain.